aymericbeaumet/run/ideas.md

-- Add support for remote runs (e.g.: over https)
+- Add support for remote Runfiles (e.g.: over https)
 - Detect http://....:... patterns in stdout, and add them to panel title in tmux
 - Add a "wait_for" condition to config to allow waiting for a specific state (e.g.: http//.../health returns 200)
 - Allow to configure options for specific tags